 If you do not have access to a suitable phone or device then you can come to an Essex library which offers the service.
 Alternatively you can choose to send your document by post to an address given during your application process.

 The Essex libraries that provide a walk in service to scan your documents are listed below.
-Other UK locations scanning locations.
+You can also use other UK scanning locations.

 What to bring with you